tcrz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * 2-groups - prints all the groups the current user is part of.
 * 3-new_owner - changes the owner(user) of specified file(hello).
 * 4-empty - creates an empty file(file name in this case is called  hello).
+* 5-execute - adds execute permission to the owner of the file